 - engaging in regular physical activity

 - managing stress

-- eating healthily
+- eating a healthful diet

 - sleeping well

-One intervention that crops up time and time again to stave off age-related mental decline is exercise.
+One intervention that crops up time and time again to stave off age-related mental decline is physical exercise.

-Likewise, other research by the University of Miami found that individuals over the age of 50 who engaged in little to no exercise experienced a decline in memory and thinking skills comparable to 10 years of aging in 5 years, compared with those who took part in moderate- or high-intensity exercise.
-Essentially, physical activity slowed brain aging by 10 years.
+Likewise, other research by the University of Miami in Florida found that individuals over the age of 50 who engaged in little to no exercise experienced a decline in memory and thinking skills comparable to 10 years of aging in 5 years, compared with those who took part in moderate or high intensity exercise.

 Playing an instrument